 Setting: Two dimensions prevail, with many variations between.

-Alien invasion stories occur mostly on Earth, occasionally on a spaceship from Earth (as in the original Alien).
+Alien invasion stories occur mostly on Earth, occasionally on a spaceship or colony from Earth (as in the original Alien or Space 1999).

 Exploration stories take place in outer space or on newly discovered planets.